madetech/data-101/modules/supplementary/Databases.md

 ##  ACID properties and RDBMS

-Four cruial properties define relational database transations: atomicity, consisteny, isolation and durability - Typially called ACID
+Four crucial properties define relational database transactions: atomicity, consistency, isolation and durability - Typically called ACID

  ✔️ Atomicity - Defines all the elements that make up a complete database transaction.

  ✔️ Consistency - Defines the rules for maintaining data points in a correct state after a transaction.

- ✔️ Isolation - Keeps the effct of a transaction invisible to pothers until it is committed to avoid confusion.
+ ✔️ Isolation - Keeps the effect of a transaction invisible to pothers until it is committed to avoid confusion.

  ✔️ Durability - Ensures the data changes becomes permanent once the transaction is committed.